rvbabilonia/openmpis/README.md

 The application programming interface (API) documentations are available in HTML format in the build/docs directory upon running `gradlew clean build generateJavadocs`.

+The site is accessible at https://openmpis.vincenzolabs.org or https://missingfilipinos.vincenzolabs.org.

 ## Licensing

-OpenMPIS is licensed under the GNU Lesser General Public License.
-Details may be found in the file named "LICENSE.md".
+OpenMPIS is now licensed under the MIT License.
+Details may be found in the file named `LICENSE`.

 OpenMPIS also uses the following free and open source software:
-* Java which is licensed under the GNU General Public License;
+* Corretto 11 which is licensed under the GNU General Public License;
-* Spring Framework, its subprojects like Spring Boot, and its transitive dependies like Netflix Eureka, which are licensed under the Apache License;
+* Spring Framework, its subprojects like Spring Boot, and its transitive dependencies, which are licensed under the Apache License;
-* Oracle Berkeley Database Java Edition which is licensed under the Apache License;
+* AWS SDK for Java v2 which is licensed under the Apache License;
-* Logback which is dual-licensed under the Eclipse Public License and the Lesser GNU General Public License;
-* JUnit which is licensed under Eclipse Public License;
-* AspectJ which is licensed under the Eclipse Public License;
+* JUnit which is licensed under the Eclipse Public License;
-* Thymeleaf which is licensed under the Apache License;
-* AngularJS which is licensed under the MIT License;
-* jQuery which is licensed under the MIT License;
+* React which is licensed under the MIT License;
-* Swagger and Springfox which are licensed under the Apache License;
-* JavaMail which is licensed under the Common Development and Distribution License and the GNU General Public License.
-* iText which is licensed under the Affero General Public License.
-* Apache Tomcat which is licensed under the Apache License;
+* Apache PDFBox which is licensed under the Apache License.

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Frvbabilonia%2Fopenmpis.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Frvbabilonia%2Fopenmpis?ref=badge_large)